Predictive analytics of myTracker is advanced analytics tools

-that will expand your knowledge about app audience, enriching facts with "data from the future".
+that will expand your knowledge about the app audience, enriching gathered information with "data from the future".

 How it works

 Predictive analytics is based on a large amount of data collected by myTracker.

 A combination of several groups of continually evolving and updated